 The Judges also select Judges' Choice winners.

 Each year, we give away prizes to people and teams who develop -- or contribute to -- top-rated climate change actions and implementation plans.
-From 2013-2016, we've welcomed our community and winners to MIT for the Crowds & Climate conference and other activities around the Boston, MA area, where we awarded one $10,000 Grand Prize.
+From 2013-2018, we've welcomed our community and winners to MIT for the Crowds & Climate conference and other activities around the Boston, MA area, where we awarded one $10,000 Grand Prize.
 Contests that we run with partners offer separate prizes, such as cash awards, seed funding, opportunities to meet senior officials and implementers, and more.
 Check out our open contests for this year’s activity and prizes.

 Proposals suggest specific actions that can be taken to address climate change and, for most contests, they have the following properties:

 Any type of action